 Tips for Perfect Texture and Flavor:

-• Use the right rice variety for paella.
+- Use a suitable rice variety for paella.

 Pairing Spanish rice with complementary dishes and beverages can elevate your dining experience.
 Here are some detailed suggestions: